Electrical Repairs and Upgrades

 The Consumer Product Safety Commission and National Electric Code generally specify that aluminum wires should be completely replaced by a licensed wiring contractor.
 This can be a major project for most homeowners.
 Hiring the best contractor to do the job could be the difference of hundreds, possibly thousands of dollars.
 Expertise in home layouts, troubleshooting and wiring are critical.
-Black Diamond Experts has performed many different wiring jobs of varying sizes and complexity.
+Black Diamond Electric, Plumbing, Heating and Air has performed many different wiring jobs of varying sizes and complexity.
 We have dealt with everything from various highly specific McDonald’s restaurants to single family home rewire jobs.
 Only use the best wiring contractor, give us a call today for a free estimate on a whole house rewire.

 When rewiring your home, or even just a few rooms, it presents the opportunity to add additional electrical outlets and lighting fixtures, which is especially convenient with older homes.
 Because older homes do not have enough outlets to withstand the number of electrical appliances an average household uses, many owners of older homes take advantage of this opportunity by hiring a Wiring Contractor to increase the number of electrical outlets without using extension cords or overloading the outlets.
-The experienced electricians at Black Diamond Electric will upgrade your old aluminum or braided wires, according to NEC codes and will ensure that it all functions efficiently.
+The experienced electricians at Black Diamond Electric, Plumbing, Heating and Air will upgrade your old aluminum or braided wires, according to NEC codes and will ensure that it all functions efficiently.

 Aluminum Wiring Fire Hazard